rackerlabs/design-system/_component_design/button-drop-down.md

 layout: component
 category: Components
 usage: >
   A drop-down button is an element that, when clicked, reveals additional options to launch a process or initiate an action.
-There are two types of drop-down buttons: a basic drop-down button and a split drop-down button.
+The two types of drop-down buttons are the basic drop-down button and the split drop-down button.
 preview-image: preview-images/buttons.svg
 status: stable
 resource: true